Rangers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have been underdogs in 17 games this season and have come away with the win 10 times (58.8%) in those contests.
+- The Rangers have been chosen as underdogs in 17 games this year and have walked away with the win 10 times (58.8%) in those games.

-- Texas is 8-6 this season when entering a game as the underdog by -105 or more on the moneyline.
+- Texas has a record of 4-4 in games where bookmakers have it as underdogs of at least +125 on the moneyline.

-- Texas and its opponents have gone over the total this season in 24 of its 40 opportunities.
+- Texas' games have gone over the total in 25 of its 41 chances.

 - The Rangers have played just two games with a spread this season and covered in each game.